iguinaa/bisque/src/features/voice-join-noise/README.md

 ## Commands

 - `!voice status` - Check how many channels the bot is monitoring
-- `!voice test` - Test the greeting sound (you must be in a voice channel)
+- `!voice test` - Test the joining sound (you must be in a voice channel)

 ## Sound File Requirements